nvancha/ComputationalDesignProj/readme.md

 - The optimization algorithm uses the Metropolis-Hastings algorithm to find a suitable configuration.
 - The cost function includes pairwise distance and angle costs.
 - The optimization can be stopped at any time by unchecking the "Optimize Furniture Locations" checkbox.
-- I have implement all the features except the functionality to output the cost values to a text file in a csv format.
+- I have implemented all the features except the functionality to output the cost values to a text file in a csv format.

-## Created by Nipuna Vancha and Varun Kumar
+## Created by Nipuna Vancha